teiniker/teiniker-lectures-embedded-cicd/embedded-architectures/messaging/mqtt/introduction/README.md

 The data for a message is known as the **payload**.
 A message includes the topic to which it belongs and the payload.

-The publisher-subscriber architecture results in the following properties:
+The **publisher-subscriber architecture** results in the following properties:
 * Publishers and subscribers are **decoupled in space** because they don't know each other.
 * Publishers and subscribers are **decoupled in time** because don't have to run at the same time.
     The publisher can publish a message and the subscriber can receive it later.
 * The publish operation isn't synchronized with the receive operation.

-The publisher can **send a message as an asynchronous operation** to avoid being blocked until the server receives the message.
+The publisher can **send a message as an asynchronous operation** to avoid being blocked until the Broker receives the message.

-A publisher that requires sending a message to hundreds of clients can do it with a single publish operation to a server.
+A publisher that requires sending a message to hundreds of clients can do it with a single publish operation to a Broker.

 Because publishers and subscribers are decoupled, the publisher doesn't know whether any subscriber is going to listen to the messages it is going to send.